 The Bottom Line

-Better sleep comes from consistent habits that support your body’s natural sleep processes.
+Better sleep comes from consistent habits that work with your body’s natural sleep processes.
+You don’t have to change everything at once.

+Sleep isn’t a luxury.
+It affects every part of your health and how you function during the day.
 Making small, steady changes is what leads to lasting results.
-You don’t have to be perfect—just a little more mindful about your sleep habits.
+You don’t have to be perfect, just a little more mindful about your sleep habits.

 Your body already knows how to sleep.
-Sometimes, you just need to clear away what’s getting in the way.
+Sometimes you just need to clear away what’s getting in the way.